finbourne/luminesce-sdk-csharp-preview/sdk/docs/SqlExecutionApi.md

 <a name="getbyqueryexcel"></a>
 # **GetByQueryExcel**
-> string GetByQueryExcel (string query, string queryName = null, int? timeout = null)
+> System.IO.Stream GetByQueryExcel (string query, string queryName = null, int? timeout = null)

 GetByQueryExcel: Executes Sql, returned in Excel (xlsx) format (as a file to be downloaded) format, where the sql is simply in the url.